libraries

 Airborn imaging spectroscopy is a valuable method to characterize the distribution of plant life for ecological, agricultural, and environmental research.
 In this study, spectroscopy measurements of ‘Ohi’a Lehua, a keystone tree species on the Big Island of Haw’aii, were collected for tree samples at various locations across the island.
 This data was used to train support vector machine (SVM) and spectral unmixing (SU) machine learning models to identify the tree species based on the measured spectra.
 Then, airborn imaging spectroscopy was used to record spectroscopic measurements spanning the whole island.
 The SVM and SU models were implemented to predict the spatial distribution of ‘Ohi’a Lehua based on the airborn imaging spectroscopy data.

-In this notebook, a Gaussian process classifier (GPC) is used to classify the probability of observing ‘Ohi’a Lehua independently of the spectral measurements.
+In this notebook, we applied a Gaussian process classifier (GPC) to classify the probability of observing ‘Ohi’a independently of the spectral measurements.
 The GPC model was then compared to the predictions from the SVM and SU models.
 It is found that the SVM model agrees closely with the GPC model, as expected by our intuition and knowledge of the Big Island, whereas the SU model differs substantially.
 In this way, the GPC model serves as an important validation step to estimate the spatial accuracy of machine learning models for airborn imaging spectroscopy data.

 # libraries